BAAF: A benchmark attention adaptive framework for medical ultrasound image segmentation tasks: Materials and Experiments

 \subsection{Medical ultrasound datasets}

 In this work, four medical ultrasound datasets are used to evaluate the performance of the proposed method.
 The first ultrasound dataset (Named: Dataset 1) was constructed by Al-Dhabyani et al., \cite{Al-Dhabyani2020}.
+Dataset 1 includes 780 images captured by two ultrasound devices (LOGIQ E9 and LOGIQ E9 Agile) at Baheya Hospital.
+The average size of these images is $500 \times 500$ pixels.
 The second ultrasound dataset (Named: Dataset 2) was collected and obtained by Yap et al., \cite{Yap2020}.
+Dataset 2 includes 163 images collected by the Siemens ACUSON Sequoia C512 system, the average image size is $760 \times 570$ pixels.
 Dataset 1 and Dataset 2 are described in more detail in references \cite{Al-Dhabyani2020} and \cite{Yap2020}, respectively.

 The third and fourth ultrasound datasets (Named: Dataset 3 and Dataset 4) were collected with the assistance of the General Hospital of the Chinese People's Liberation Army and the Civil Aviation General Hospital.
 Dataset 3 contains 300 kidney ultrasound images are collected by Esaote MyLab and Philips EPIQ7 ultrasound devices, which is used only for kidney segmentation.
 In Dataset 3, the cases acquired by single ultrasound device are 150.
 Dataset 4 includes 300 ultrasound images acquired by Esaote MyLab, Hitachi, and Philips EPIQ7 ultrasound machines, which is performed for kidney and cyst segmentation.
 In Dataset 4, the cases acquired by single ultrasound device are 100.
 The segmentation masks in Dataset 3 and Dataset 4 were obtained by two experienced doctors manually labeled, respectively.
+Once the manuscript is accepted, we will publish two kidney ultrasound datasets with the paper.
+Currently, we have obtained permission from the hospital to release these data.
+As these data are used by more researchers, it will further accelerate the process of intelligent diagnosis in clinical ultrasound.
 In this study, these medical ultrasound images were resize to $384 \times 384$ for training and testing of the network.